Kyry11/countries_test/README.md

 `npm install -g @angular/cli`

+## Install dependencies

+Run `npm install` to set up npm package dependencies in the project folder

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.